Technigo/project-business-site/instructions.md

 Your task as a team is to create a business one-pager website that contains an image or video header and a signup form.
 The main focus is practising what you've learned about HTML forms.
 You can make up your own fantasy company or use an existing one.

-Make sure everyone in the team is aligned with the idea.

 ## Requirements

 - A header with responsive image/video